Tenn0/ESPHome-RGB-Breathing-Light-Effect/README.md

 # ESPHome-RGB-Breathing-Light-Effect

-Simply add the code in effect.txt to your effects section of the light in your esphome configuration file of your node.
+Simply add the code in effect.txt to your effects section of the light in your esphome configuration file of your node and insert the correct id.
+For finetuning the effect to your liking, refer to the comment in the code.

-It works by cycling from allmost off (to prevent displaying a false-positive off state in HA) to full brightness and back to allmost off and than to the next color and starting all over again.
+The breathing works by setting a long transition time and switching between 1% and 100% brightness, this prevents in HA the displaying a false-positive offtime especially in the logs.

-By changing the update_interval in the effect and the transition_length inside the lambda you can tune the speed of the breathing to your liking, but i´ve chosen these values to display a smooth breathing with my NeoPixelBus Light.
+The rgb breathing extends this by setting a new color from a defined list when the brightness is low.